ibm-cloud-docs/ssh-keys/generating-and-using-ssh-keys-remote-host-authentication.md

 ```
 {: codeblock}

-Each time you open a new terminal session you will be prompted for the keys passphrase.
-Consider running the following commands to append your `.bash_profile` file so that ssh-agent starts with every bash session and your key is added.
+Each time that you open a new terminal session, you are prompted for the key passphrase.
+Consider running the following commands to append your `.bash_profile` file so that ssh-agent starts with every bash session and adds your key.

 ```text
 echo ‘eval $(ssh-agent)’ >> ~/.bash_profile
 ```
 {: pre}

 ```text
 echo ‘ssh-add’ >> ~/.bash_profile
 ```